-Comparable and Comparator in Java: When we are performing some operation them at some time, we need sorting.
-As we have in our previous post that Java programming language provides some inbuilt method to sort the primitive data types like Array or wrapper classes array or list.
+Comparable and Comparator in Java: When we perform some operation at some time, we need sorting.
+As we have in our previous post, Java programming language provides some inbuilt methods to sort the primitive data types like array or wrapper classes array or list.

 package com.journaldev.sort; import java.util.ArrayList; import java.util.Arrays; import java.util.Collections; import java.util.List; public class JavaObjectSorting { /** * This class shows how to sort primitive arrays, * Wrapper classes Object Arrays * @param args */ public static void main(String[] args) { //sort primitives array like int array int[] intArr = {5,9,1,10}; Arrays.sort(intArr); System.out.println(Arrays.toString(intArr)); //sorting String array String[] strArr = {"A", "C", "B", "Z", "E"}; Arrays.sort(strArr); System.out.println(Arrays.toString(strArr)); //sorting list of objects of Wrapper classes List<String> strList = new ArrayList<String>(); strList.add("A"); strList.add("C"); strList.add("B"); strList.add("Z"); strList.add("E"); Collections.sort(strList); for(String str: strList) System.out.print(" "+str); } }

-In the above example, we can see that how easy to sort an Array and list object simple by calling Arrays.sort() and Collections.sort().
-But in the say way, we can not the objects f custom classes.
-For doing that, we need to implement the Comparable interface in your custom class and need to implement the abstract method, which is present inside the comparable interface.
+The above example shows how easy it is to sort an Array and list object simply by calling Arrays.sort() and Collections.sort().
+But in the same way, we can not use the objects of custom classes.
+To do that, we need to implement the Comparable interface in your custom class and need to implement the abstract method, which is present inside the comparable interface.

 public abstract int compareTo(T obj)

-The comparable interface has the only one abstract method which is mentioned above, so according to the abstract class rule, we need to implement the abstract method in our class; otherwise, we need to declare our class as abstract.
+The comparable interface has only one abstract method mentioned above, so according to the abstract class rule, we need to implement the abstract method in our class; otherwise, we need to declare our class as abstract.

 Java provides two interfaces to sort the custom class objects: